Help us improve your experience.

 JSON Format

-Starting in Junos OS Release 14.2, a client application can request operational and configuration information in JSON format.
-To request that the Junos XML protocol server return operational information using JSON format instead of tagging it with Junos XML tag elements, the client application includes the format="json" attribute in the opening request tag.
-The client application encloses the request in an <rpc> tag element.
+A client application can request operational and configuration information in JSON format.
+To request that the Junos XML protocol server return operational information in JSON format, the client application includes the format="json" attribute in the opening request tag.

 When the client application includes the format="json" attribute in the request tag, the Junos XML protocol server formats the reply using JSON.

-Starting in Junos OS Release 17.3R1, devices running Junos OS support emitting the device’s operational state in compact JSON format, in which only objects that have multiple values are emitted as JSON arrays.
+By default, Junos devices emit JSON-formatted state data in non-compact format, which emits all objects as JSON arrays.
+In Junos OS Release 24.2 and earlier and Junos OS Evolved Release 24.2 and earlier, Junos devices support emitting the device’s operational state in compact JSON format, in which only objects that have multiple values are emitted as JSON arrays.
 To configure the device to emit compact JSON format, configure the compact statement at the [edit system export-format state-data json] hierarchy level.

 Non-compact JSON format: